openstack/openstack-manuals/doc/networking-guide/source/config-ovs-dpdk.rst

 ===============================

-This page serves as a guide for how to use the OVS with DPDK datapath functionality available in the Networking sevice as of the Mitaka release.
+This page serves as a guide for how to use the OVS with DPDK datapath functionality available in the Networking service as of the Mitaka release.

 The basics
 ~~~~~~~~~~